Where Do I Belong?

 The first year, our beloved dog became gravely ill and died within two weeks of arriving in our southern home.
 After Reilly passed, we felt empty and hollow without her.
 It was a very tough start to what I anticipated as a very happy chapter in my life.
 When we returned north without our dog, I felt I had nothing to look forward to -- no plans, no dog, just an empty house.
 And I do mean house.
 It took a long time to feel like my home again.

 Our fourth season, despite the fact that our northern home was occupied at the time, we had an undetected major flood in the lower level within days of arriving in our southern home.
-It caused huge stress for my husband and I while away and upon our return we had to deal with the aftermath of repairing and putting our home back together.
+It caused huge stress for my husband and I while away and upon our return we had to deal with the aftermath and expense of repairing and putting our home back together.

 Recognize that nothing is static, problems happen regardless of where you are and that life is a series of large and small changes.